atcq9876/get-home-safe/README.md

 PORT=8080
 JWT_SECRET=SUPER_SECRET
 ```
+- Install and set up an Android and/or iPhone emulator (e.g., using Xcode).
 - Navigate to both the api folder and frontend folder with ``cd api`` and ``cd frontend`` and run ``npm start`` in both to run the servers.
-- If you'd like to run the app on your phone you'll need to download Expo Go and scan the QR code in the frontend terminal - you would also have to change any localhost within fetch requests to your IP address.
+- If you'd like to run the app on your phone you'll need to download Expo Go and scan the QR code which will appear in the frontend terminal when the server is running - you would also have to change any localhost URLs within fetch requests to your IP address.
-- Enter ``jest`` in the api folder to run the backend tests.
+- Enter ``npx jest`` in the api folder to run the backend tests.

 ## Video Demo